nasa/cumulus/docs/deployment/config_descriptions.md

         protocol: lambda
 ```

 This snippet is an example of configuration for a list of SNS Subscriptions.
 The main difference between this and the previous example is the inclusion of the `sns.arn` attribute - this tells our deployment/compiling step that we're configuring subscriptions, not a new topic.
+More information for each of the individual attributes can be found in [AWS SNS Subscription Documentation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sns-subscription.html).

 ## buckets